wildwinter/dinky/README.md

 1. **Create a New Project:** Open Dinky and create a `.dinkproj` file.
 2. **Define Your Root:** Point Dinky to your main `.ink` file.
 3. **Write and Tag:** Just write!
 Dinky handles the background tagging so you can focus on the story.

+## The Dink Compiler

+[The Dink Compiler](https://github.com/wildwinter/dink) is a command-line tool that compiles Dink projects to JSON files for use in game engines.

+At the moment you'll need to install the Dink Compiler separately.
+You can get it [here](https://github.com/wildwinter/dink/releases).

+Set the path to the compiler in the Settings menu.

+There is a menu option in the Project menu, `Project Settings`, which gives all the settings for the Dink Compiler.
+The Project menu also has the `Compile` option, which will run the compiler and show you the results.

 ## Releases